 Back in 2014, Mexico made a major, controversial change to its foreign player rule.
 Previously, Liga MX clubs were allowed five foreign players, with foreigners needing to play in Mexico for five years before being counted as domestic, even if they had become a naturalized Mexican citizen.
 The rule change meant that all naturalized citizens would count as non-foreign, particularly significant as in Mexico those from Latin America or Iberia can take up citizenship after living in Mexico for just two years.
 A couple of years on, with less Mexico-born players in Liga MX, the topic has re-surfaced as rumours of a possible restriction on naturalized players emerge.
 Many have questioned whether restricting players that hold Mexican passports would be possible legally, but I’m not sure the current restrictions on those that don’t hold Mexican passports are legal.

 Firstly, there’s a United Nations convention that would suggest they aren’t.
 The International Convention on the Elimination of all Forms of Racial Discrimination establishes the obligation of Member States not to permit, promote, advocate or support any discrimination on the basis of race, colour, or ethnic origin, on the part of any group, institution or individual.
-Restricting the amount of foreign footballers that clubs can employ seems cause clubs to break this law, as they’re discriminating against footballer’s nationality and ethnicity.
+Restricting the number of foreign footballers that clubs can employ seems cause clubs to break this law, as they’re discriminating against footballer’s nationality and ethnicity.
+Perhaps clubs would do well to look at implementing some policies and values, not unlike those being increasingly promoted by diversity initiatives in the workplace of businesses around the world.
+After all, football is a sport that is followed, enjoyed, and played by people from all backgrounds and nationalities so it only seems right that this is reflected by the values of the clubs and the players.
+Clubs should look to support players that have been discriminated against.
+They could help them to take legal action if they wanted to do so.
+No one should have to experience that sort of harassment in their workplace, so some players may want to contact a Denver attorney, or another attorney more local to them, to help them fight a legal case against those who discriminated them.
+Football players should be treated no differently from those working in office jobs.
+That’s still their workplace, and they shouldn’t be discriminated against there.

 Looking at domestic Mexican laws, there appears to be some confusion and contradiction.
 Firstly, according to the Commission for Labour Cooperation in North America (NAALC), the Ley Federal para Prevenir y Eliminar la Discriminación (LFPED) defines discrimination as “any distinction, exclusion, or restriction based on ethnic or national origin” amongst other factors such as sex, age, disability and religion.
 However, the Ley Federal del Trabajo (LFT) forces employers to discriminate based upon nationality as employers are obliged to give preference to Mexicans over foreigners under equal circumstances.
 To make the matter even more confusing, in Mexico City, the largest city in Mexico and home of three Liga MX clubs; América, Cruz Azul and Pumas, it’s illegal to discriminate in the workplace based upon nationality or ethnic origin.
 Breaking this law can be punished by a fine or even a prison sentence.